Mir Jumla II: Campaign and governorship in Bengal

 On his accession to the throne, Aurangzeb entrusted Mir Jumla with the task of dealing with Shah Shuja, where the rebellious prince was defeated in the Battle of Khajwa and took to flight.

 Mir Jumla bribed Shuja's ally, the Zamindar of Birbhum, to not block his pursuit.
 Thus Mir Jumla continues to pursue Shah Shuja until his force reached Tanda.
 From Tanda to Dhaka (capital of the present day Bangladesh), where he arrived on 9 May 1660.
 The latter, however, had already left Dhaka, crossed the eastern border and ultimately found shelter with the king of Arakan (modern day Myanmar).
 Later, at the battle of Giria, Mir Jumla once again leading Aurangzeb army against the Elephant artillery of Shah Shuja.

 Soon after his arrival at Dhaka, Mir Jumla received the imperial farman (decree) appointing him subahdar (governor) of Bengal in recognition of his services.
 He was shortly rewarded with further titles and another increase of mansab (rank).
 He reorganised the administration.
 Reversing the action of Shuja, who had transferred the capital to Rajmahal, he restored Dhaka to its former status.
 He then paid attention to the administration of justice, dismissing dishonest Qazis (clerics and judges) and Mir Adils.
 Finally Mir Jumla pacified Hijli.

 Later, Mir Jumla further promoted as Diwan al-Kul, or Grand vizier.
 It is reported that this is due to his effort of returning Babur's diamond to the Mughal possession.
 He also granted the command of 6000 Mughal cavalry, residence near Agra Fort, precious stones, 200 horses, 10 elephants, as well as 500000 rupees payment in cash.
 As a bonus, he also granted a fiefdom in Karnataka for seven years, without obligation to pay any tribute.

 Paugla Pool from the River (1817) by Sir Charles D'Oyly.
 This bridge was known to be constructed in 1660 AD by Mir Jumla.

-Mir Jumla met and befriended the French traveller Jean-Baptiste Tavernier after his defection into Mughal side. who testify that Mir Jumla were a prominent governor of Mughal empire under Aurangzeb.
+Mir Jumla met and befriended the French traveller Jean-Baptiste Tavernier after his defection into Mughal side. who testify that Mir Jumla was a prominent governor of Mughal empire under Aurangzeb.
 Tavernier advised Mir Jumla that there is little market of diamonds in europe at that time, thus prompting Mir Jumla to command his diamond miners back for agricultural works.

 For naval operations such as during Assam campaign he employs Portuguese, English, and Dutch sailors to operate his 323 warships.
 Furthermore, Mir Jumla also employing a British named Thomas Pratt to construct boats and making ammunition for riverine warfare Francisco Bethencourt and Catia Antunes has noted how Mir Jumla shared traits of Asian princes or potentates for his fondness for cannon weaponries, and how he is willing to employ European gunners such as crews of Ter Schelling ship.